ruppinlab/tcga-wgs-kraken-microbial-quant/README.md

 See [References](#references) for the general basis for this pipeline and more information.

-Here's a pipeline high-level summary and the full Snakemake pipeline
+A high-level pipeline summary and the full Snakemake pipeline
 rulegraph:

 ```